 As you’re here, I’m going to assume that you’re a Linux user.
-And every once in a while, you find yourself asking: can I run windows applications on Linux?.
+And every once in a while, you find yourself asking: can I run windows applications on Linux?

-Answer to that question is yes.
+The answer to that question is yes.
 Yes, you can run Windows applications in Linux.
 Here are some of the ways for running Windows programs with Linux:

 If you only need to use a small Windows application, installing Windows on a separate HDD partition or as a Virtual Machine is not efficient.
 Moreover, Virtual Machine can’t utilize the total power of your machine.
 So, what is the solution?

 No worries, there is another way to use Windows software on Linux.
 It’s called Wine.
 If you aren’t yet familiar with it or you are a beginner in the world of Linux, this article is for you.

 In this beginner’s guide, I’ll show you what Wine is and how to use it to run Windows software on Linux.
 I have used Ubuntu here as Ubuntu is one of the best Linux distros for beginners, but any other Linux distribution will have more or less the same steps (except for the commands in Arch or Fedora-based distros).

 Using Wine to run Windows programs in Linux

 Wine stands for Wine Is Not an Emulator.
 And WINE is actually an acronym for that.
 And as previously stated, it’s not even a virtual machine.